xullnn/ls_pull_over_push/120/readme.md

 12. Can an instance variable's lifespan be longer than the object which owns it?
   - can an instance variable keep existing after the the object which owns it 'died'?

-13. What is the repsonsibility of an instance variable?

 14. Uninitialized new instance variables can be referenced in an instance method, what is the return value?
   - is this the same with instance variables for Class?
   - is this the same with class variables?